rlearsch/dosertools/Example-and-settings.md

 ```bash
 pipenv run python example_script.py
 ```
-in the terminal from the dostools directory.
+in the terminal from the dosertools directory.
 # Optional settings
 ```python
 nozzle_row: int